Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 - a verified program-by-program international institutional map
 - a stable present-tense accounting of where use is strong, weak, emerging, or dormant

-That means country and regional claims should stay disciplined.
+That makes updated country and regional mapping an important next task.

 ### 2. Large-scale literacy outcome claims remain limited

-The current evidence base does not yet support sweeping statements such as:

-- SignWriting has already been shown superior at national scale
+Large-scale literacy outcome claims need stronger study designs than the current public record provides.

+Future work should distinguish:

+- national-scale superiority claims
-- one writing system has already solved signed-language literacy in general
+- general claims about signed-language literacy
-- broad educational outcome differences are already settled across contexts
+- cross-context educational outcome claims

 The stronger current claim is: